kkaminsk/auditwindows/ApplicationSpecification.md

 ### **Execution Flow**

 1. **Connect to Microsoft Graph** using either interactive delegated authentication (`Connect-MgGraph`) or app-only certificate authentication (service principal).
 When app-only is selected and the app doesn’t exist, the script can provision it (admin consent required).
+If Microsoft.Graph cmdlets are not available, REST calls via `Invoke-MgGraphRequest` are used as a fallback.
 2. **Query Entra ID devices** where `operatingSystem eq 'Windows'`.
 3. **Collect key attributes** for each device:
    - Device Name